javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 `confirm`
 : shows a message and waits the user to press "OK" or "CANCEL".
 It returns `true` for OK and `false` for CANCEL/`key:Esc`.

+All these methods are modal: they pause the script execution and don't let the visitor to interact with the rest of the page until he dismisses them.

 There are two limitations shared by all the methods above: